jaanekaraster/30-day-map-challenge-23/README.md

 ![day9 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day9_hexagons/day9_gender.png)

-Walking through the streets of Mumbai, you'll likely pass Vijay or Rajshree.
-But these aren't people.
-They're apartment names!
-This was an update from last year's web scraping/NLP effort to see if naming patterns of apartments have a geographic correlation.
+In the US, we tend to name buildings using famous surnames or areas, such as "The Biltmore" or "Garden View."
+It's less common to see buildings named "Robert" or "Maria."
+In India, however, this is a relatively common practice, finding a "Vijay" or "Rajshree" building as you walk down the street.

+This map was an update from last year's web scraping/NLP effort around apartment names in Mumbai.
+Last year's map had been made in R and wasn't optimized for public exploration, so I dropped the data into Felt to help viewers discover geographic correlations.

 [Felt Map](https://rebrand.ly/7565e3)